-Day 19, April 3, Departure
+Day 20, November 26, Departure

-Today we must get up, say goodbye to our guides, and board our Druk Air flight.
+Today we must get up, say goodbye to our wonderful hosts, and board our flight back to Bangkok.
 We depart Paro late morning and arrive in Bangkok mid to late afternoon.
 The plane will probably make a stop en route.
-The tour ends in Bangkok.
+The tour ends upon arrival in Bangkok.